 At the start of every new season, I like to make a bucket list of things I want to learn before the next season begins.
-At the top of my culinary bucket list at the moment is to learn to make all or most of the unique spices used in my recipes.
+At the top of my culinary bucket list is to learn to make the hard to find spices I use in my recipes.

 The name “Bahārāt”, literally means “spice” in Arabic.
 You can often find this spice in Middle Eastern grocery stores, but unless you have one of those specialty stores in your area, your choices are limited to Amazon, an online retailer with a pricy shipping cost added, or your own kitchen.